Top 10 Tips for Preparing for the HAT

 boost your changes by up to 40% with our 1-1 tutoring including personalised 1-1 tuition, tutorials, practice questions & regular progress updates

-Top 5 Tips for taking the HAT
+Top 5 HAT Tips

 Practise as many past papers as possible